-The Sound Hit Me Before the Sight: My Three Days at Victoria Falls
+The Sound Reaches You Before the Sight: Three Days at Victoria Falls

-I heard it before I saw it.
+You hear it before you see it.
 A low, continuous thunder — not from the sky but from the earth itself.
-The taxi driver from VFA airport, a man named Blessing who'd lived his entire 42 years in this town of 35,000 people, just smiled when I asked how far we were.
-"Close," he said.
+The taxi driver from VFA airport, a man named Blessing who has lived all 42 of his years in this town of 35,000 people, just smiles when you ask how far it is.
+"Close," he says.
 "You can always hear her."
 If you're planning a broader southern Africa itinerary, Cape Town pairs beautifully with Vic Falls.

 The Approach